Your antenatal appointments

 - Ask if there are leaflets or websites where you can find more information.

 - Bring your birth partner or another family member or friend with you if you would like someone there for support.

 You can also download this list of tips to keep at hand on your phone.

 Remember, there are no stupid questions.
 Your midwife is likely to have heard it all before and would much rather you ask too many questions than too few.

 Can I get time off work for antenatal appointments?

-When you’re pregnant you have a legal right to paid time off work for every antenatal appointment that your midwife or doctor thinks that you should have.
+When you’re pregnant, you have a legal right to paid time off work for every antenatal appointment that your midwife or doctor recommends.
 You should also be paid for the travel time.

 Your partner has the right to take unpaid time off work to come with you to two appointments, although some employers may allow the time off with pay.

 At the front of your maternity notes, your midwife or doctor will write down contact information for your midwifery team as well as triage at your local hospital, so you always have a way of getting advice when you need it.

 If you have any concerns, it’s always better to speak to someone and put your mind at rest rather than waiting weeks until your next appointment.